mayank2903/codechef-crawler/README.md

 A web crawler that can download all successful submissions of a user in Codechef.
 Just provide the username.
 Any feedback is welcome!

+NOTE: CodeChef website has been changed and this crawler does not work as intended.

 Feedback link:  https://goo.gl/forms/rUyfcm55Y3KzvTtm2

 Usage Instructions: